sourcehut-mirrors/chawan/doc/config.md

 `PageUp`, `PageDown` (page up/down), `Home`, `End`, and function keys `F1` through `F20`.

-For backwards compatibility, spaces can be omitted from key sequences that do not start with an upper-case letter.
+For backwards-compatibility, spaces can be omitted from key sequences that do not start with an upper-case letter.
 For example, `'gg'` and `'g g'` are equivalent.
 However, components that start with an upper-case letter (e.g. `'Gg'`) are reserved for key names, so those must be space-separated